Hip coffee bars in Belgium

 exterior of coffee bar De Dingen

 This relaxed coffee bar in the elegant Sablon district of Brussels has embraced Nordic style right down to the letters in its name.
 Located in a raw concrete interior, it has perfected the Scandinavian look of pale wood, scattered cushions and international newspapers.
-The coffee is roasted on the spot in a machine in the corner.
+The coffee is roasted on the spot.

 terrace of Cåfé du Sabløn